ikromshi/pathfinding-algorithm/README.md

 If you're interested in the implementation of the algorithm, then you'll be glad to know that I did my best to comment all the code I've written as well as explain what role each piece is playing.

+The project is still in its first version, so I'm going to make more improvements every now and then.

 I really enjoyed building this project and look forward to adding more algorithms to the collection.
 Here's the [link to the website](https://pathfinding-algorithm-ikk.netlify.app/).
 Enjoy!

 ## Available Scripts